All posts by Jason Pedreza

 • job_customerB_saless3://redshift-blogs/sales/customerB/2022-10-15-sales.csv

 • Do not update file contents.
 Do not overwrite existing files.
 Changes in existing files will not be reflected to the target table.
-The copy job doesn’t pick up updated or overwritten files, so make sure they’re renamed as new file names for the copy job to pick up.
+The auto-copy job doesn’t pick up updated or overwritten files, so make sure they’re renamed as new file names for the auto-copy job to pick up.

-• Run regular COPY statements (not a job) if you need to ingest a file that was already processed by your copy job.
-(COPY without a copy job doesn’t track loaded files.)
+• Run regular COPY statements (not a job) if you need to ingest a file that was already processed by your auto-copy job.
+(COPY statement without a JOB CREATE syntax doesn’t track loaded files.)
 For example, this is helpful in scenarios where you don’t have control of the file name and the initial file received failed.
 The following figure shows a typical workflow in this case.

-• Delete and recreate your copy job if you want to reset file tracking history and start over.
+• Delete and recreate your auto-copy job if you want to reset file tracking history and start over.
+You can drop auto-copy job using following command.

-For additional details on other considerations for auto-copy preview, refer to the AWS documentation.
+For additional details on other considerations for auto-copy, refer to the AWS documentation.

 Customer feedback